 Centred on Griffin’s Land Axis, Commonwealth Place Forecourt enhances visitor use of the site by introducing a shared pedestrian zone and two jetties.

 Commonwealth Place Forecourt increases the opportunity for recreational use of the lake, allowing small craft such as rowing sculls, yachts and dinghies to land easily from any direction.
 The jetties are constructed from recycled timber and recycled plastic was also used in construction.

 The International Flag Display

-The International Flag Display in Canberra's Parliamentary Zone colourfully acknowledges the international presence in Australia's National Capital.
+The International Flag Display (the Display) in Canberra's Parliamentary Zone colorfully acknowledges the international presence in Australia's National Capital.

-The flags fly from two offset rows of flagpoles along the promenade between the High Court and the National Library on the southern shore of Lake Burley Griffin.
-The flags are flown continuously, 24 hours a day and lit at night, casting a vivid reflection on the Lake.
+The Display located along the shore of Lake Burley Griffin between the High Court and the National Library fly in two offset rows.
+The flags are flown continuously, 24 hours a day and are lit at night, casting a vivid reflection on the Lake.
 Each flag pole has a plaque at its base identifying the nation whose flag is flying from that pole.

-The display is arguably the largest in the world and very popular with visitors and locals alike.
+The display is arguably the largest in the world and has become very popular.
 Many people take the opportunity to be photographed next to the flag of their country and or take a leisurely stroll amongst the poles.